Adulting Miracles of an Unemployed Milspouse

 Unemployment: Cue the feelings of remorse

 I spent 10 years after high school getting a marketable education and kicking my career off.
 Then I married a sailor and found myself in a forced-resignation-due-to-relocation situation.
-I moved halfway around the world and was unemployed for the first time since the summer after college graduation.
+I moved halfway around the world and became unemployed for the first time since the summer after college graduation.

 Currently I’ve spent 6 months and counting as a financial dependent

-Being unemployed comes with a strong loss of identity.
+Unemployment comes with a strong loss of identity.
 Not to mention the endless job applications and sentiments of doubt that you’ll ever find another good job.
 However if you look on the bright side, unemployment does allow for small miracles.

 Adulting miracles of an unemployed milspouse